Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 asynchronous requests.

-The following sections will show how to create a Local transform pipeline, a Local transform failover or a Local transform override, but remember that they will not be used if the Transform Service (ATS) if it is able to do the transform and is enabled.
+The following sections will show how to create a Local transform pipeline, a Local transform failover or a Local transform override, but remember that they will not be used if the Transform Service (ATS) is able to do the transform and is enabled.

 ```text